bberlinger13/ds4420-youth-vaping-analysis-project/README.md

 The final cleaned dataset is saved as: data/cleaned/nyts_2021_2023_clean.csv

 ### Phase 1 Model (Proof of Concept)
-For Phase I, we build a baseline classification model to predict e-cigarette use using demographic and social media exposure variables.
+For Phase I, we build a baseline MLP model to predict e-cigarette use using demographic and social media exposure variables.

 Steps include:
 - Data preprocessing